benelser/elsermusings/README.md

 ## Goals
 1. Learn more about serverless architecture
 2. Become more fluent in CSharp .net core
-3. Build a website that I can continuously build upon and showcase learing and random musings.
+3. Build a website that I can continuously build upon and showcase learning and random musings.

 ## Tech-stack
 - [dotnet core](https://dotnet.microsoft.com/)